 The next lemma states invariant properties of the automaton time(A, b).
 Notice that the second property involves the time components of the state.
-The proof of this lemma is fairly technical and appears in full detail in Appendix A.

 Lemma 4.1 The following are true about any reachable state s of time(A, b).